MailTape/MailTape-v1/_posts/2017-04-23-Nathan-Fake.md

 _ImaCrea_: **"**20 minutes.
 Yes it wasn't an easy choice but radicality is in the DNA of this issue.
 So let's not think too straight and open to a new _soundsation_.**"**

 <p id="outroduction">That’s it for today, love you folks!
-Thanks to [Nathan Fake](http://www.nathanfake.com/) for his beautiful contribution and our great patrons for their support.
+Thanks to [Nathan Fake](http://www.nathanfake.com/) for his beautiful contribution and a big kiss to our great patrons for their support.
 Have a good trip, and don't forget to vote if you're French!</p>